Breast Implants Can Increase Your Bust and Confidence

 - Profile: The profile of your implant will affect how far your breast will project from the chest wall.
 A higher profile will have a smaller base, causing the implant to project more.
 A lower profile will have a wider base, creating a less pronounced result.
 High profile implants can help patients achieve significant effects without the need for larger implants.

+Fat transfer, or natural breast augmentation, is often used to complement the appearance of implants.
 Many of our patients also choose to combine a breast lift with breast implants, and this can affect their choice of breast implants.